-i.
-Minimum Standard - Retrofitting of existing storm drain inlets to meet the standard contained in Attachment C of the permit is required where such inlets are in direct contact with repaving, repairing, reconstruction or alterations of facilities owned or operated by the Highway Agency.
-For exemptions to this standard, refer to "Conditions Where Standard Does Not Apply" in Attachment C.
+- i.
+Minimum Standard Retrofitting of existing storm drain inlets to meet the standard contained in Attachment C of the permit is required where such inlets are in direct contact with repaving, repairing (excluding repair of individual potholes), reconstruction or alterations of facilities owned or operated by the Highway Agency.
+For exemptions to this standard, refer to "Exemptions" in Attachment C. - ii.

-- ii.
 Measurable Goal Highway Agencies shall certify annually that such storm drain inlets have been retrofitted to meet the minimum standard contained in Attachment C, unless otherwise exempted. - iii.
 Implementation Within 12 months of effective date of permit authorization and thereafter, Highway Agencies shall retrofit all such storm drain inlets in accordance with the Storm Drain Inlets minimum standard.